uSasha/spotify_radio/README.md

 - you can find ANNOY index with item vectors and pickle with ID to name mappings in ./data

 ## How to run it
+- open ./notebooks/demo.ipynb in jupyter, here you will find a demo based on rudimentary client
+- to make new radio station, create playlist prefixed with 'radio: ' on Spotify; playlist artists will define radio station style

+## How to modify it
 - create Spotify app account as described [here](https://developer.spotify.com/documentation/general/guides/app-settings/)
 - build a docker image with your Spotify settings from the root of this repo
 ```